nowly-lab/dep-tree/README.md

 ## About Dep Tree

-`dep-tree` is a cli tool for visualizing the complexity of a code base, and creating rules for ensuring its loosely coupling.
+`nowly-tree` is Nowly Lab's Homebrew-distributed build of the `dep-tree` CLI for visualizing the complexity of a code base and creating rules for ensuring its loosely coupling.

 It works with files, meaning that each file is a node in the dependency tree: